secux/docker-shop-compose/README.md

 ## Installation

-1. Verify docker and docker-compose installation by running the following
+1. Verify docker and docker-compose installation by running the following commands after connecting to the EC2 instance

 	`docker info`
 	`docker-compose version`

-2.
+2. `docker-compose up`

 3.

 4.